Anti-Gaullism

 Anti-Gaullism refers to organized opposition to Gaullism.
-It encompasses individuals, groups, and movements that oppose the political and philosophical principles of General de Gaulle.
+It encompasses individuals, groups, and movements that oppose the political and philosophical principles of Charles de Gaulle.

 Diversity

 Even more than Gaullism, anti-Gaullism is not a rigid doctrinal framework but a mood that is capable of spanning the French political spectrum from right to left.
 De Gaulle's biographer Julian Jackson traces four often interlinked traditions of anti-Gaullism: